Tim-Maes/Bindicate/README.md

 - Automatic registration of services using custom attributes.
 - Automatic registration and configuration of options via `IOptions<T>`.
-- No need for explicit interface specification for class-only registrations.
 - Provides clear visibility and reduces boilerplate code.
 - Simple integration with the built-in .NET IoC container.